dealingwith/daniel-industries/_writings/antipocalypse.md

 "Or the monetary system in the Nordics?"

 "What's next?
 An arms race?
 'Language should be angelic, instead it is infected with a virus.'"
 Johnny was poorly quoting anarchists again.
 "If we require another Hermes to carry our messages, he'll eventually get bored and kill our cows, leaving us hungry and very pissed off."
-I assumed he was referring to the bee hive AI inhabiting the sweltering, overgrown technologies of our ancestors.
+I assumed he was referring to the beehive AI inhabiting the sweltering, overgrown technologies of our ancestors.
 Many of us suffer from a raving curiosity about what it is like down there, the other side of the barricades, as it were.
 If I ever lose the will to live, I might just make the trip.
 Most people hope, and I assume, that they've burned themselves out.
 There was a nuclear station reclaimed late in the game, down in one of the former 'Stans, but the fallout---literally---was bad.
 It turns out that if you create a technological system that pollutes, it will do exactly that.
 We were the only ones saving us from ourselves.
 "I, for one, am willing to learn the lessons of his trickery and move on with my life."

 "Ah ha!
 But we are not God, and without Hermes we wouldn't even know he exists."
 I considered my reversal of his linguistic veil plucky and couldn't help a silly grin.
 I was returned a look that communicated either contempt or abdication.
 For the time being, I had just won or lost the argument.
 Damned if I could figure out which.